bulwark-crypto/Bulwark-KB/_posts/2018-05-01-MNInstallGuide.markdown

 bash <( curl https://raw.githubusercontent.com/bulwark-crypto/Bulwark-MN-Install/master/install.sh )
 ```

-When the script asks, confirm your VPS IP Address and paste your masternode key (You can copy your key and paste into the VPS if connected with Putty by right clicking)
+When the script asks, confirm your VPS IP Address and paste your masternode key.
+(You can copy your key and paste into the VPS if connected with Putty by right clicking)

 The installer will then present you with a few options.

-**PLEASE NOTE**: Do not choose the advanced installation option unless you have experience with Linux and know what you are doing - if you do and something goes wrong, the Bulwark team CANNOT help you, and you will have to restart the installation.
+**PLEASE NOTE**: Do not choose the advanced installation option unless you have experience with Linux and know what you are doing.
+Advanced mode  will install your masternode under a non-root user called "bulwark" instead of root, so you need to know what that means and how to log in as a different user under Linux.
+If you don't, things will not work as expected and the Bulwark team CANNOT help you - you will have to restart the installation.

 Follow the instructions on screen.